lutanluan300608-dev/PWN-/Linux.md

 id root -> id admin
-ls -> list, show the contents of current dir ls -R -> list all of files and subdirectories of current dir ls -a -> list all
-ls -l -> see the file permissions, owner, size, modification date
+ls -> list, show the contents of current dir ls -R -> list all of files and subdirectories of current dir ls -a -> list all file ls -l -> see the file permissions, owner, size, modification date
 cd -> change directory, change to home cd -- ->last accessed dir